 - a.
-Preparing Manifold Gauge/Hose Set For Use - If the manifold gauge/hose set is new or was exposed to the atmosphere it will need to be evacuated to remove contaminants and air as follows: - Back seat (turn counterclockwise) both field service couplings (see Figure 6-4) and midseat both hand valves. - 3.
-Connect the yellow hose to a vacuum pump and refrigerant 134a cylinder.
+Preparing Manifold Gauge/Hose Set For Use - If the manifold gauge/hose set is new or was exposed to the atmosphere it will need to be evacuated to remove contaminants and air as follows: - Back seat (turn counterclockwise ) both field service couplings (see Figure 6-4) and midseat both hand valves. - Connect the yellow hose to a vacuum pump and refrigerant 134a cylinder. - Evacuate to 10 inches of vacuum and then charge with R-134a to a slightly positive pressure of 0.1 kg/ cm (1.0 psig). - Front seat both manifold gauge set valves and disconnect from cylinder.
+The gauge set is now ready for use.

 - 1. Manifold Gauge Set

-- 2. Hose Fitting (Ŏ.5-16 Acme)
+- 2. Hose Fitting (0.5-16 Acme)

-- 3. Refrigeration and/or Evacuation Hose (SAE J2196/R-134a)
+- Refrigeration and/or Evacuation Hose (SAE J2196/R-134a)

-- Hose Fitting w/O-ring (M14 x 1.5)
+- 4. Hose Fitting w/O-ring (M14 x 1.5)

 - 5. High Side Field Service Coupling

 - 6. Low Side Field Service Coupling